 Historic Newspapers and Education

-A newspaper is ideal for a history lesson.
+Old newspapers are ideal for a history lesson.
 Each page is filled with stories from eyewitnesses, social history detail and topics for discussion.
 A newspaper is an enjoyable way to help learning and engage a pupil’s curiosity and imagination.
 Papers allow us to relate past events to the present day and be the starting point for debate on history and its significance today.

 As a history teacher you’re always on the lookout for new interactive teaching ideas.
 A newspaper can provide back-and-forth discussion, page-turning and head scratching in equal measure; newspapers also evoke a certain period with their coverage of the events and personalities of the day.